sandwichfarm/hyprlax/docs/guides/animation.md

 - `cursor`: driven by smoothed cursor motion
 - `window` *(planned)*: will track the active window position

+> The `window` source is currently implemented for Hyprland.
+Other compositors ignore it gracefully until native support is added.

 Configure sources via CLI or TOML:

 ```bash